Queensland's new Zero Emission Vehicle Strategy

 We are providing more public electric vehicle fast-charging options to ensure Queenslanders and tourists can charge in more locations across Queensland.

-A $10 million co-fund will support more public charging options, in partnership with local government and industry.
+A $10 million co-fund will support more public charging options, in partnership with third party providers.

 QFleet transition to zero emission vehicles